danbev/learning-iot/doc/fault-injection.md

 to 1.
 And for CLR if it is high then Q_bar will be set to 1 and since it is the inverse of Q, Q will be set to 0.
 This is independant of the clock and is therefore called an asynchronous inputs (PRE and CLR that is).

+Alright, so back to clock clitching.
+In this case we can imagine we have a number of Clock gated D-Latches.
+Every circuit has what is called propagation delay which is the time it takes for the signal to travel from the input to the output.
+This delay depends on many factors like the number and types of gates in the circuit, how they are connected, the data values of the input, and temparature, supply voltage etc. And each circuit will also have a maximum clock frequency that it can handle to allow this propagation to occur and if this is exceeded then the output is undeterministic or at least not what one would expect.

+So if we can cause the clock cycle to be shorter, a higher frequency, then we might be able to get the output to be some indeterminate value as it might not have time to propagate through the circuit.
+And note that the clock pulse is just a logic high value, if we can influence the C wire above in between a cycle then we have performed a clock clitch (at least that is my current take of how this works).